kdodson/RustExercises/README.md

 ## 🛠 Structure
 RustExercises/
+- binary_tree/ # Using binary tree to practice using smart pointers
 - builder_type/ # Using builder pattern for practicing memory management
 - generic_counter/ # Using generics for a simple counter
 - generic_min/ # Using generics for functions, traits, parameters, and trait bounds